gieoon/processhub-blog/README.md

 Here are some examples to inspire you:
 - Track prices from websites online and be notified if a price falls within a certain range
 - Receive data from online sources at scheduled intervals
-- Automation testing of your websites to ensure no new bugs have been introduced, and the quality is up to par.
+- Automation testing of your websites to ensure no new bugs have been introduced, and quality can be assured.
-- Move a lot of data from __A__ to __B___.
+- Move a lot of data from __A__ to __B__.

 ## How to Use: